nralbrecht/graphic-canvas/README.md

 ## Usage

-Running the `.exe` will open up the Interactive Shell where you can enter commands directly and live.
+Running the `.exe` will open up the interactive shell where you can enter commands directly and see the outcome.

 When you reference a source code file in the arguments this code will run and you can see the outcome in the window.
-Tip: Try draging a code file on the `.exe`
+Tip: Try dragging a code file on the `.exe`

 ## Primitives

 ### Integer

-Only Natural Numbers (n >= 0)
+Consists of a single Natural Number (n >= 0)

 #### Example

-- 0
+- `0`
-- 123
+- `123`
-- 424242
+- `424242`

 ### Strings

 A string of up to 256 characters.
-Has to be surrounded by Quotation marks(").
+Has to be surrounded by Quotation marks(`"`).

 #### Example

-- "testing123"
+- `"testing123"`

 ### Color